VBFNLO: A parton level Monte Carlo for processes with electroweak bosons -- Manual for Version 3.0: Introduction

+\item The $T_u$-model unitatisation procedures has been implemented for all VBF dimension-8 operators listed in sec. \ref{listofoperators}.

+\item Several additional types of form factors, namely complex dipole, step and kink, have been added. \end{itemize} Additionally it contains the following improvements also released as \textsc{Vbfnlo Version~2.7.1}: \begin{itemize} \item The following new processes have been added: \\ QCD-induced $ZZjj$ and $Z\gamma jj$, $Z\gamma jj$ in VBF, $ZZ\gamma$ production. \item Higgs decays have been implemented for the VBF-HHjj process ($b\bar b \tau^+\tau^-$ and $b\bar b \gamma\gamma$ final states). \item Linking with LHAPDF v6 has been enabled. \end{itemize} Several bugfixes and smaller improvements have also been included.
+The complete list can be found in the CHANGELOG.md file included in the tarball.

-The \textsc{Vbfnlo} webpage -- {\tt http://www-itp.particle.uni-karlsruhe.de/vbfnlo/} -- contains, in addition to the latest version of the code, extra information such as the explicit implementation of the electroweak parameters and couplings, as well as optimised grid files for all processes for a set of standard cuts.
+The \textsc{Vbfnlo} webpage -- \url{https://ific.uv.es/vbfnlo/} -- contains, in addition to the latest version of the code, extra information such as the explicit implementation of the electroweak parameters and couplings.
 To enable a simple installation test \textsc{Vbfnlo} is shipped with a complete set of example results, together with input files, in the {\tt regress} directory.
 On the webpage, users can subscribe to a low-traffic mailing list, where new versions of \textsc{Vbfnlo} are announced.

-\section{\textsc{Installing Vbfnlo}}
+\section{\textsc{Installing VBFNLO}}

 The source code of the current version of \textsc{Vbfnlo} can be downloaded from the \textsc{Vbfnlo} webpage

 and includes a GNU conforming build system for portability and an easy build and installation procedure.